Fusionaimcp4/chatwoot/FIX_PRODUCTION_BRANDING.md

 # Fix Production Branding Issue

 ## Problem
-When deploying to production using `docker-compose.production.yaml`, the branding still shows "Chatwoot" instead of "Voxe" even though `config/installation_config.yml` has been updated.
+When deploying to production using `docker-compose.production.yaml`, the branding still shows "Chatwoot" instead of "VoxeDesk" even though `config/installation_config.yml` has been updated.

 ## Root Cause
 The `ConfigLoader` class has a `reconcile_only_new: true` flag by default.
 This means: